xstudios/socialappframework/README.md

         $ git pull origin master

-1. Once updated with the latest code, create a new branch with a branch name describing what your changes are
+1. Once updated with the latest code, create a new branch with a branch name describing what your changes are.
+Possible types (bugfix, feature, improvement):

         $ git checkout -b bugfix/fix-signed-request

-    Possible types:

-    * bugfix
-    * feature
-    * improvement

 1. Make your code changes.
 Always make sure to sign-off (-s) on all commits made